To enhance project planning, Edwards established a process called the Big Monster Piece of Paper (BMPP).

 - Proposal (all volumes – technical, management, cost)

-- Proposal schedule, negotiation notes, reports, and requirements/design documentation.
-Other inputs include the technical knowledge of the project team, project manager, and SMEs
+- Proposal schedule, negotiation notes, reports, and requirements/design documentation; other inputs include the technical knowledge of the project team, project manager, and subject matter experts (SMEs)

 Tools, Ingredients, & Environment

 Utilize a large work area, preferably a big massive piece of paper such as a 36” roll or smaller sheets taped together, or a large white board; sticky-notes in multiple colors and sizes, felt tip markers, tape, and large empty wall space…ideally in a location where the project team can meet and work without distractions (such as a war room).

 The PM’s role in this process is a facilitator/coach who will get the ball rolling; keep the ball rolling by invoking discussion; look out for scope creep, and stop the session when all the juice is squeezed out.
 The PM should listen actively and refrain from judgements.
 PMs should also challenge the team by asking probing and leading questions.

 BMPP is advantageous as it is easier to see the whole picture when viewing a large wall covered with sticky notes as opposed to hovering over a computer screen.
 This allows the team to easily change the task order as well as insert or remove activities.